 Is Canada safe for solo female travellers?

-Being a female and heading off travelling to Canada is a pretty exciting prospect; it’s a great destination for solo female travellers for many reasons.
+Canada is a great destination for solo female travellers for many reasons.
 This country is fairly straightforward to navigate, people are friendly, it’s cosmopolitan and it’s also pretty beautiful as a bonus.

 Travelling as a solo female in Canada means you won’t have to be looking over your shoulder every second like you might be used to during your travels.
-You can basically travel around pretty freely, wearing what you want and going where you want, making it quite stress-free.
-It also pays to know what you might come up against here, so here are some handy tips for solo female travellers in Canada.
+You can basically travel move pretty freely, wearing what you want and going where you want, making it quite stress-free.
+We’ve collected the best tips for solo-female travellers below:

 - Get yourself booked into a top Canada hostel.
 There are some amazing hostels here, lots of which are great for solo female travellers, where you can meet other like-minded travellers.